zephyrtronium/ikitai/internal/unsafewx/README.md

 ## Supported Platforms

-Currently, unsafewx has been tested (including with executing code) on Windows, and it should work on all Unix-like platforms.
+Currently, unsafewx has been tested (including with executing code) on windows/amd64 and linux/amd64, and it should work on all Unix-like platforms.

 It wouldn't be unwarranted to add more versions of `func Example` in `wx_amd64_test.go` for more arches, but otherwise, unsafewx itself works